Join the club to access all our art lessons, camps, and printables! 👉

 by Benares Angeley

 Plaster cloth is a fun material for kids to create amazing sculptures.
 It’s a less messy alternative than paper mache and engaging for a variety of ages.
-Project and post by Benares Angeley of Children’s Art Lab & photographs by Aylin Cetik .

-I love paper mache projects.
+I love paper mâché projects.
 While using simple materials, just about anyone can create a refined sculpture.
 Add some painted details when the newspaper and glue are dry, and you have a lovely, long lasting finished project.

-BUT…I have found that many children don’t really enjoy the process of creating paper mache.
-The feel of the sticky glue paste just doesn’t agree with the majority of kids (in my experience) and clean-up is a bit of a hassle, even for someone who is ok with messes!
+But I have found that many children don’t really enjoy the process of creating paper mâché.
+The feel of the sticky glue paste sometimes bothers kids and clean-up is a bit of a hassle, even for someone who is okay with messes!

 Here are some simple steps for using this material to create a small sculpture.